-Energy and transportation drove the increase in June, with the index jumping 0.5%.
-Gasoline prices accounted for two-thirds of the increase.
+Consumer prices at the retail level increased in August, with the index increasing 0.1%.
+Over the past year, prices are up 1.5%.
+Gasoline prices fell 0.1%.
 Food prices rose 0.2%.
-Ex-food and energy prices increased 0.2%, which is still too low for the Fed.
+Ex-food and energy prices increased 0.1%, which is still too low for the Fed.

 Implications for homebuilders

-Increases in raw material costs will hurt homebuilders like Lennar (LEN), Standard Pacific (SPF), Toll Brothers (TOL), NVR, and KB Homes (KBH) if they can’t pass on those increased costs to homebuyers.
+Increases in raw material costs will hurt homebuilders like Lennar (LEN), Standard Pacific (SPF), Toll Brothers (TOL), NVR (NVR), and KB Home (KBH) if they can’t pass on those increased costs to homebuyers.
 While we’ve seen large increases in the S&P/Case-Shiller and the FHFA Home Price Index, those indices measure house price inflation on existing homes.
 Homebuilders compete against existing homes, but double-digit increases in existing homes don’t necessarily translate into double-digit increases in new home prices.

 We’re starting to see shortages of construction workers as well, which means that homebuilders will have additional margin pressures as labor costs increase.
 That said, homebuilding is coming back from such a depressed level that margins are still expanding as revenues increase.
 At some point, that trend will reverse, and profit margins will begin to compress.